stevewb1993/EnduraceActivityFileAnalyser/README.md

 ### Analysis
  Uses the standardised format defined through the file parser to provide aggregated analytics.
 Features are:
-  - calculatePersonalBests: provides personal bests over any given distance for each type of activity
+  - calculateDistancePersonalBests: provides personal bests over any given distance for each type of activity
+  - calculateSensorPersonalBests: provides analysis of top performances for sensor data (heart rate, cadence, power) over a given time range

 ### Future features will include:
   - File Parser: Support for .fit files
-  - Analysis: generic analysis methods for all types of sensor data (power, cadence, heart rate etc)

 ### To access all your historic activity data:
   - https://support.strava.com/hc/en-us/articles/216918437-Exporting-your-Data-and-Bulk-Export